telerik/fiddler-everywhere-docs/introduction.md

 To use Fiddler Everywhere commercially, you need to purchase a license.
 The terms of use are fully described in the [Fiddler Everywhere License Agreement](https://www.telerik.com/purchase/license-agreement/fiddler-everywhere).

-The Fiddler Everywhere commercial package is subject to some pre-defined limitations, which are listed in the following table.
+The Fiddler Everywhere commercial plan is subject to some pre-defined limitations, which are listed in the following table.

 |Features |Pro
 |:---     |:---